 This behavior makes it quite challenging to study the morphological features of a live beaked whale.
-For many decades, the skeletal remains of Blainville’s beaked whales are a significant way to identify them as living species.
+For many decades, Blainville’s beaked whales’ skeletal remains are a significant way to identify them as living species.

-The most striking diagnostic features of M. densirostris are the density and shape of the mandible as well as the position of the two mandibular teeth.
+The most striking diagnostic features of M. densirostris are the density and shape of the mandible and the position of the two mandibular teeth.
 The female dense-beaked whale, however, doesn’t have erupting teeth.
 The bulges on the jaw are present regardless.

 Cuvier’s Beaked Whale

-The Cuvier’s Beaked whale has a nose which resembles that of a bottlenose’s dolphin.
-Its other characteristic features include a forehead that gently slopes to a slight beak and two teeth that is only obvious in a closed mouth.
+The Cuvier’s Beaked whale has a nose that resembles that of a bottlenose’s dolphin.
+Its other characteristic features include a forehead that gently slopes to a slight beak and two teeth that are only obvious in a closed mouth.